garybgenett/gary-os/README.md

 ### Builder ####################################################################
 [Builder]: #builder

-Installing source-based [GNU/Linux] systems like [Funtoo] and [Gentoo] involves a large number of steps and is very error-prone.
+Installing source-based [GNU/Linux] systems like [Gentoo] involves a large number of steps and is very error-prone.
 Keeping them up to date can be equally complex.
 GaryOS addresses this by applying a monolithic release model.
 The [Builder] system was developed over many years to accomplish the goal of a reliable process that produces repeatable builds.